burntsouup/JavaScript/Basics.md

 - every function execution is independent from other executions

-- there are built-in functions, such as *alert*, that can be called any time

 - **return** - keyword that ends the function execution and specifies a value to be returned to the function caller

   - :warning: code defined after the *return* statement is NOT executed